prestodb/presto/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 .. note::

-    It is highly recommended to use Elasticsearch 6.0.0 or later.
+    Elasticsearch 6.0.0 or later is required for this connector to work

 Configuration
 -------------